New Creation Treatment Philosophy

-Our founder Glenn Swanson CADC II, MBA, began residential drug treatment in 1991, after a long, destructive battle with cocaine addiction which cost him everything.
+New Creation Treatment philosophy comes from our founder Glenn Swanson CADC II, MBA, who began residential drug treatment in 1991, after a long, destructive battle with cocaine addiction which cost him everything.
 After overcoming his struggles with addiction, he bought the first of his planned treatment centers (Upland, California) in 1994 with a mission to pass on the assistance and help he received to as many others as possible.

-Glenn and our entire team personally understand the vicious toll addiction takes on people’s lives, relationships, emotional and physical health, and their faith in themselves and in God.
-Since 1994 our philosophy has been the same; help those in need.
+Glenn and our entire team personally understand the vicious toll addiction takes on people’s lives, relationships, emotional, physical and mental health, and their faith in themselves and in God.
+Since 1994 our New Creation treatment philosophy has been the same; help those in need.
 Every client has their own specially-made, individual treatment plan, designed to help our patients spiritually, emotionally, and physically.
 Guided by Christian addiction recovery specialists with care and compassion, we commit to every client who enters our doors.

 With Glenn’s vision and leadership serving as our guide, New Creation’s services center on the holistic approach to addiction therapy.
 Residential treatment, or even outpatient treatment, is only the first part of the ongoing journey toward recovery.
 We are dedicated to providing the most complete, professional and caring service possible.